|Home | Programs | Faculty & Staff | Financial Support | Clinical Services|

-Communication Preschool - Preschool-aged children work on communication and socialization goals in a group therapy model designed to take advantage of peer interaction and structured communication activities.
-The communication preschool meets on Monday and Wednesday mornings during the Fall and Spring semesters and Monday through Thursday in the summer (4 days/week).
+Preschool - Preschool-aged children work on communication and socialization goals in a group therapy model designed to take advantage of peer interaction and structured communication activities.
+The communication preschool meets on 2 mornings a week during the Fall and Spring semesters and Monday through Thursday in the summer (4 days/week).

 Social Communication Group - A group for elementary-aged children on the higher functioning end of the autism spectrum to facilitate social skills, language skills, make new friends and have some fun.